gregory-ledenev/LangChain4j-EasyWorkflow/README.md

 *   **Fluent API:** A simple and intuitive DSL-style API for defining complex agentic workflows.
 *   **Workflow Debugger:** Debug agentic workflows and examine the results of their execution.
+*   **Playground:** Interactively experiment with workflows through a familiar chat-style interface.
 *   **Sequential Execution:** Define a sequence of agents that will be executed one after another.
 *   **Conditional Execution:** Execute agents based on a condition.
 *   **Parallel Execution:** Execute agents in parallel and compose their outputs.